foundryvtt/dnd5e/wiki/Table-of-Contents.md

 ### Pack Registration

 The first step to setting up the ToC is to add a flag to whichever journal compendium pack needs it.
-In your module's manifest (`module.json` or `world.json`) add a `flags` object to the pack definition and add a `display` flag set to `table-of-contents`:
+In your module's manifest (`module.json` or `world.json`) add a `flags` object to the pack definition and add a `dnd5e.display` flag set to `table-of-contents`:

 ```json
 {